Regulated Efficiency, World Trade Organization Accession, and the Motor Vehicle Sector in China

 Date Written: May 4, 2004

-This Paper is concerned with the interaction of regulated efficiency and World Trade Organization (WTO) accession and its impact on China's motor vehicle sector.
-The analysis is conducted using a 23-sector/25-region computable general equilibrium model.
+This paper is concerned with the interaction of regulated efficiency and World Trade Organization (WTO) accession and its impact on China's motor vehicle sector.
+The analysis is conducted using a 23 sector-25 region computable general equilibrium model.
 Regulatory reform and internal restructuring are found to be critical.
 Restructuring is represented by a cost reduction following from consolidation and rationalization that moves costs toward global norms.
 Without restructuring, WTO accession means a surge of final imports, though imports of parts could well fall as production moves offshore.
-With restructuring, however, the final assembly industry can be made competitive by world standards, with a strengthened position for the industry.
+However, with restructuring, the final assembly industry can be made competitive by world standards, with a strengthened position for the industry.

 Keywords: China Accession to WTO, Automobile Sector